Literary Terms in Alphabetical Order

 Allusion: Reference to a statement, a person, a place, or an event from literature, history, religion, mythology, politics, sports, science, or pop culture

 Ambiguity: a word, image, or event generating two or more different meanings

 Anachronism: Something outside of its proper historical time period.

 Analogy: a comparison of two or more like objects that suggests if they are alike in certain respects, they will probably be alike in other ways as well.
 Two types are metaphor and simile.

 Anaphora: A rhetorical figure involving the exact repetition of words or phrases at the beginning of successive lines or sentences. this is a type of parallelism.
 For example: "It was the best of times.
 It was the worst of times."

-Antagonist: character in the story who is the "evil" character, the one who provides conflict with the protagonist (hero).
+Antagonist: character in the story who provides conflict with the protagonist.

 Archetype: The original model from which something is developed (images, characters, settings, story patterns).
 For example: The snake is the archetypal image of the trickster.
 Doctor Who is an archetype of the Wandering Jew.